 Berlin & Beyond Film Festival

-The interview was conducted by Sigrid Savelsberg, director of the Goethe-Institut in San Francisco.
+The interview was held by Sigrid Savelsberg, the director of the Goethe-Institut in San Francisco.